The three demo APIs and their packs

 costql quote --pack packs/tmdb_t3.json \ '{ person(id:"6193"){ filmography{ movie{ title } } } }'# -> high confidence, per-resolver breakdown, and a "sharing" section showing# which loaders fold to a single counted fetch

-costql quote --pack packs/tmdb_t3.json '{ movie(id:"27205"){ aiSummary } }'# -> an "external_costs" entry naming api.anthropic.com with the authored fee
+costql quote --pack packs/tmdb_t3.json '{ movie(id:"27205"){ aiSummary } }'# -> an "external_calls" entry naming api.anthropic.com + the call count (no fee;# your app prices the outside call)

 costql quote --pack packs/tmdb_t3.json \ '{ movie(id:"27205"){ recommendations{ recommendations{ title } } } }'# -> confidence: low.
 Cyclic recursion, flagged rather than billedNorthwind: the batch-heavy database (T3, plus T1/T2 packs)